Elliot-D-Hill/nanook/README.md

 # Polars data science utilities

-Nanuk is the Inuit word for polar bear.
+Nanook is the Inuit word for polar bear.

 ## Usage